josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   Maximum supported binary buffer size at runtime.

   **Note:** This property always returns `UInt16.MaxValue` on platforms where runtime capacity limits are unsupported.
-  On .NET 8.0 and later, its value may be affected by the `PInvoke.MaxBufferCapacity31`, `PInvoke.MaxBufferCapacity127`, `PInvoke.MaxBufferCapacity2047` feature switches.
+  On .NET 8.0 and later, its value may be affected by the `PInvoke..BootstrapStorage.Minimal`, `PInvoke.BootstrapStorage.Medium`, `PInvoke.BootstrapStorage.Limited` feature switches.
   </details>

 #### Static Methods: